Care Coordination Collaboratives

 A Statewide System of Care Coordination

-The successful HCCC model is now being replicated statewide.
+The successful HCCC model was replicated statewide.
 In 2014, the State Department of Public Health allocated funding to five regional care coordination centers.
-These centers will work with the Office for Community Child Health at Connecticut Children’s and CHDI to develop care coordination collaboratives.
+These centers work with the Office for Community Child Health at Connecticut Children’s and CHDI to develop care coordination collaboratives.

-- Serve families throughout Connecticut through five regional hubs
+- Serves families throughout Connecticut through five regional hubs

-- Support pediatric primary care sites as they transform their practices into Person-Centered Medical Homes.
+- Supports pediatric primary care sites as they transform their practices into Person-Centered Medical Homes.

 Read more about CHDI’s care coordination work or contact us to learn more.